adamstimb/rmbasicx64site/docs/reference.md

 ### Remarks

 _e_ is the radius of the circle.
-The coordinate list can be a single set of coordinates or a list of several, seperated by a semicolon, e.g. 10, 200 or 10, 200; 20, 200; 30, 200
+The coordinate list can be a single set of coordinates or a list of several, separated by a semicolon, e.g. 10, 200 or 10, 200; 20, 200; 30, 200

 After the coordinate list you can specify options that override the current graphics settings: